 Love the old classic recipes.
-This one is so special and so luscious.
+This Pear lime Jello Lush is so special and so luscious.
+Great for any holiday table yet easy enough for any weeknight.
 Enjoy!

 This recipe is a combination of my mom and grandma’s along with my friend Susan’s.
 My mom and grandma used pineapple instead of pear.
 Of course you can swap it out if you want.
 They also added sour cream.
 This is the most forgiving recipe.
 Add a little, remove a little.
 Seems to come out perfect every single time it’s made.